Moscode

 o Two ground, two hot

-• All audio wiring to circuit boards hard-wired by hand for maximum signal transfer
+• All audio wiring to circuit boards hard-wired by hand for

 • Fully shock-mounted circuit board using elastomer mounts